mbo0000/Personal-Projects/DataAnalyticTopSkills/README.md

               'word',
               'bi']`

+To summarize, each job description is tokenized and matched against the defined skills list.
+If a skill is found, it will be added into a separated list to be tally up.
 Below is the result for the top asked skill from the dataset.

 ![chart](https://github.com/mbo0000/Portfolio/blob/main/DataAnalyticTopSkills/charts/top_tools?raw=true)